sergiofontecha/city-temperatures/city-temperature/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+Is about connect with an API and show to the users the current temperatures of some cities.
+Besides the user can  check a cities temperatures historical graphic.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.